5355-ROStig/DAT295-av/README.md

 #### Use Case 1

 Place two robots one after another with a safe distance.
+The robots will be going during 3 sec and speed 0.2 (can be changed in the code).

 For running experiment three files need to be activated.
 At front robot: